What's the difference?

 With a big 22kW AC charger and 150kW DC charger capability, the former will replenish that 66kWh battery in about 32 hours using a home plug or 10 hours with an optional 7.0kW Wallbox, while the latter will need just over an hour from 10-80 per cent with a common 50kW DC charger.

-The Polo’s launch drive program covered around 150km of city, suburban and freeway running from inner Sydney, through twisting B-roads to the city’s south, and sprawling semi-rural areas further west.
+The Polo launch drive program covered around 150km of city, suburban and freeway running from inner Sydney, through twisting B-roads to the city’s south, and sprawling semi-rural areas further west, topped off with a closed track session at the Luddenham Raceway.

-Under the heading of random thoughts, the combination of on-screen touch controls, and physical dials for the multi-media system is welcome.
+In more civilised surroundings the Polo’s size and excellent all-around vision (not to mention a clear reversing camera) make it a cinch to park.
+The combination of on-screen touch controls, and physical dials for the multimedia system is welcome.
 And the connection for Apple CarPlay and Android Auto is wired or wireless which is handy for those who prefer the surety of a wired connection or the flexibility of one less cable in their life.

 Whatever notions ‘Smart’ might evoke, the #3 Brabus obliterates them.
 This is no buzzy little city-car runabout, but a surprisingly mature and athletic driving machine.
 This is a seriously rapid performer.